digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 1.3 On-Ledger vs. Off-Ledger Design
 -----------------------------------
-Due to the costs associated with using the ledger compared to a traditional database, Daml app design should account for performance characteristics, ensuring careful consideration for what should be implemented on-ledger vs. off-ledger.
-To decide whether some information should be stored on-ledger, it’s helpful to use the distinction between data and state.
+Daml app design should account for performance characteristics, carefully considering on-ledger versus off-ledger implementation due to the costs associated with ledger usage compared to a traditional database.
+When deciding whether information should be stored on-ledger, it is helpful to distinguish between data and state.

 * State: Represents essential facts in the workflow.
 When these facts require agreement across organizations, store them on-ledger.
 * Data: Represents non-essential facts.
 For cost efficiency, use off-ledger Web2 technologies for sharing non-critical data.
-* Workflows: Only workflows crossing organizational boundaries should be on-ledger.
+* Workflows: Only workflows that cross organizational boundaries should be on-ledger.

 1.4 Privacy by Design
 ---------------------